A New York Times Magazine article for October 6, 2010 by Michael Pollan, “The 36-Hour Dinner Party,” mentions what they called a “community oven.”

 Different community ovens embody different values for these three elements.

-There are probably more community ovens in California than I have been able to identify, but there are a couple for which I have found some definite information.
+There are probably more community ovens in California than I have been able to identify, but there are a couple for which I have found some definite information: California links.

 The Santa Rosa Community Market had a page about the oven, but it’s gone now.
 If you go to their home page and put “oven” in their search box, you will find a few mentions of it.